 Step 1 (Pre-reading):

-"Firing up" the chosen textbook text for the target students, i.e. identifying the topic and the genre (features) of the text, activating their schemata for the while-reading stage skim a text to obtain a general impression and the gist or main ideas
+"Firing up" the chosen textbook text for the target students, i.e. arousing their interest in the topic and familiarising them with the genre (features) of the text, activating their schemata for the while-reading stage.